 The ATM gene is essential for DNA double-strand break repair.
 Germline pathogenic mutations in ATM cause ataxia-telangiectasia, a syndromic disorder characterized by progressive cerebellar ataxia, oculomotor apraxia, immunodeficiency, and an increased risk of malignancy.
 Heterozygosity for ATM loss-of-function mutations has been implicated in increased cancer susceptibility, though studies suggest that carriers of ATM pathogenic mutations do not exhibit a significantly elevated risk of contralateral breast cancer (CBC) compared to non-carriers.
+106

 For individuals with pathogenic ATM mutations, the relationship between radiation exposure and breast cancer risk remains complicated.
 The Women's Environmental Cancer and Radiation Epidemiology project investigates the interplay between radiation exposure, genetic susceptibility, and breast cancer risk - specifically, radiation-induced CBC.
-Findings indicate that women with rare, likely pathogenic ATM missense variants exhibit a dose-dependent increase in CBC risk, whereas carriers of common ATM variants may enjoy a protective effect that reduces CBC risk.

-The BARD1 gene is intrinsically linked to the BRCA1 protein in terms of both structure and function and BRCA1 protein is involved in DNA repair and apoptosis.
-While germline BARD1 variants have been associated with an increased risk of breast cancer, the evidence supporting risk-reducing mastectomy for BARD1 carrier's remains limited.
+107 Findings indicate that women with rare, likely pathogenic ATM missense variants exhibit a dose-dependent increase in CBC risk, whereas carriers of common ATM variants may enjoy a protective effect that reduces CBC risk.
+108 protein is involved in DNA repair and apoptosis.
+While germline BARD1 variants have been associated with an increased risk of breast cancer, the evidence supporting risk-reducing mastectomy for BARD1 carrier's remains limited.109